Specific Requirements for Bachelor of Science in Education Degree

 - Thirty semester hours must be completed in residence.

-- Attain the admission requirements for the major (see Admission to Teacher Education Requirements and Retention Requirements).
+- Attain the admission requirements for the major (see Admission to Teacher Education Requirements).

 - Complete other requirements for the major as listed by individual departments.